Orthogonal-Research-Lab/GSoC-Braitenberg-Vehicles/README.md

 ### Schedule for proposals and acceptance:
 May 6 (18:00 UTC):	Accepted student proposals announced

+Congratulations to Stefan Dvoretskii for his winning proposal!

+Thanks to Ziyi Gong and Jesse Parent for joining our working group this summer, and thanks to all of our applicants for their time and contributions.

 May 6 - May 27: Community Period

 * get acquainted with the project working group!